CivicTechTO/civictechto-scripts/README.md

 ### `update-member-roster` command

-Updates a spreadsheet from membership in a Slack channel, which is in turn intended to be used to generate a view of those persons in webpages, etc. (Related:
+Updates a spreadsheet from membership in a Slack channel (in our case, the invite-only `#organizing-priv`).
+This spreadsheet is in turn intended to be used to render a view of those members on a webpage, etc.
-[`CivicTechTO/people-list-parser`][people-list-parser])
+(Related: [`CivicTechTO/people-list-parser`][people-list-parser])

    [people-list-parser]: https://github.com/CivicTechTO/people-list-parser